Fifty-nine recipients from twenty-eight states receive highest honor from AASLH

 - The Albert B. Corey Award, named in honor of a founder and former president of AASLH, which recognizes primarily volunteer-operated historical organizations that best display the qualities of vigor, scholarship, and imagination in their work.

-Presentation of the awards will be made at a special banquet during the 2011 AASLH Annual Meeting in Richmond, Virginia, on Friday, September 16, 2011.
-The awards banquet is supported by a generous contribution from the History Channel.
+Presentation of the awards will be made at a special banquet during the 2012 AASLH Annual Meeting in Salt Lake City, Utah, on Friday, October 5, 2012.
+The banquet is supported by a generous contribution from the History Channel.
+A list of all winners by state is attached.

 About The American Association for State and Local History: AASLH is a not-for-profit professional organization of individuals and institutions working to preserve and promote history.
 From its headquarters in Nashville, Tennessee, AASLH works to advance knowledge, understanding, and appreciation of local history in America.
 AASLH publishes books, technical publications, a quarterly magazine, and monthly newsletter.
 The association also sponsors regional and national training workshops and an annual meeting.
 For more information on the awards program and AASLH, please visit aaslh.org.